AhmedSaa3d/Hiring-Requisition-Process-IBM-Course-Exercise/README.md

     - Modify the mobile layout

 ## Exercise 7.
 Playback 1: Conducting the Playback session
+    - Prepare for the playback
+    - Demonstrate the Review Needed path
+    - Demonstrate the Review Not Needed path
+    - Demonstrate activity tracking
+    - Reset the environment
+    - Create the Hiring Requisition Toolkit and take a snapshot

 ## Exercise 8.
 Playback 2: Integrations